tinne26/ggfnt/specification.md

 ### Edition data

 Edition data is stored in a separate file, the `.ggwkfnt` file.
 Preferently, the file name should be shared with the main font file so we can get the two easily when loading the files, but it's not strictly required.
-Unlike regular `.ggfnt` files, the data is not gzipped.
+The data is gzipped right after the signature.

+There's also a

 Signature:
 ```Golang